Krassnig/CodeDraw/INTRODUCTION.md

 }
 ```

-For a more in depth example using the `EventScanner` look at an implementation of [Conway's Game of Life](/src/examples/java/GameOfLife.java) using CodeDraw.
+For a more complex example using the `EventScanner` look at this implementation of [Conway's Game of Life](/src/examples/java/GameOfLife.java) using CodeDraw.

 ## The Animation Interface